VerifiedInc/library-crypto-typescript/README.md

 ## Documentation
 This readme and the auto generated [typedocs](https://docs.unum.id/Library-Crypto-TypeScript/) serve as the official documentation.

+## Byte Arrays
+This latest version of the crypto library only interfaces with byte arrays, specifically Uint8Array's, to remove the string encoding unknowns when dealing with cryptographic outputs from multiple platforms, (i.e. Android, Web, etc).

+### Protocol Buffers
+In order to ensure a deterministic byte array cross platforms Protocol Buffers are highly recommend as the means of going to and from byte arrays.
+All "protobuf" objects come with built encoding and decoding helpers to assist.

 ## Functionality
 ### generateEccKeyPair
 Generates `secp256r1` private and public keys.